 Filipinos are the most ingenious when it comes to adopting foreign food to suit the local palate.
 Take, for example, the case of spaghetti.
 Though it has some serious Italian influences, you’d be hard-pressed to find spaghetti in restaurants in Italy.
 Just as the Americans have added meatballs to come up with ‘spaghetti and meatballs,’ we, too, have given spaghetti our spin.
 We called it our very own Filipino-Style Spaghetti!

 Hi!
-Welcome to the 3rd installment of my personal Christmas challenge!
-This time I got this delicious, easy to prepare, and frankly addicting Filipino Chicken Potato Salad.
-We all know, Filipinos get crazy around Christmas time.
-Days before Christmas are usually filled with frenetic activities and the week interval between […]
+Welcome to the third installment of my personal Christmas challenge!
+This time, I have this delicious, easy to prepare, and quite frankly, addicting Filipino Chicken Potato Salad.

 I took a break from my recent obsession with bread making.
 I found myself suddenly sick of bread flour, yeast, and the hours spent in resting the dough.
 And what better way to shake off my bread-making doldrums than a fast and effortless recipe for butterscotch?

 Butterscotch is one of the more popular treats from my hometown.
 Tourists who visit Negros and Panay can often be seen carrying boxes of it in the plane.

 Today’s recipe is for another local bakery standby – the Pan de Coco.
 Pan de Coco is a soft, coconut-filled bun that is a popular snack in the Philippines.
 Like most Filipino breads, its name comes from Spanish and literally translates to coconut bread.
 It’s cool to note that other […]